How do you find the right keywords for SEO, PPC or content marketing?

 That means that as you scroll down the report, you find the less popular and more specific keywords.

-While the long tail phrase has the least volume, it will be an easier keyword to target because of how specific the situation is.
+While the long tail phrase has the least volume, it will be an easier keyword to target because of how specific the query is.

 To convert visitors, we'd inform them that one possible reason for yellow plants would be having low levels of nitrogen in the soil.
-Then, we offer a solution, like a test kit to check the nitrogen levels of your soil.
+Then, in addition to the information that answers their query, we could offer a solution, like a test kit to check the nitrogen levels of your soil.

 3. Apply Filters for Keyword Difficulty (SEO) or Competitive Density (PPC)